JuliaLes/personal-website/README.md

 # portfolio-website

-Work for personal website using HTML+CSS July 2016.
-This site can be visited on the web at JuliaLes.com.
+Personal website created using HTML+CSS.
+This site is hosted by GitHub Pages at JuliaLes.github.io/personal-website.